-in terms of time commitment
+Sentence examples for in terms of time commitment from inspiring English sources

-'in terms of time commitment' is a correct and usable phrase in written English.
+'in terms of time commitment' is a correct and usable phrase in written English

 You can use it when referring to the amount of time and effort someone is expected to dedicate to a particular task or activity.
 For example: "We discussed expectations in terms of time commitment before starting this project."